Investing Investing Basics

 All stocks are a type of equity because they grant an ownership stake in the company.
 However, equities don’t always refer to stocks because equity can take other forms, such as private equity.

-Anyone could buy stock, but equity investment opportunities can be more restrictive.
-You could learn more about investing in stocks online or find out how to become an accredited investor to access the private equity market.
+Anyone can buy stock, but equity investment opportunities can be more restrictive.
+You can learn more about investing in stocks online or find out how to become an accredited investor to access the private equity market.

 It often helps to build a solid investment plan before you get started.
 Receiving investment advice from a financial advisor might be what you need to put this plan together.